haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 <a class="prompt prompt-question">Check the list of supported modified amino acids.
 What is the proper residue name for a phosphorylated histidine in HADDOCK?</a>

 To use a modified amino acid in HADDOCK, it is sufficient to edit the PDB file and change the residue name of the corresponding residue.
-There is no need to add or delete atoms - HADDOCK will take care of this automatically.
+There is no need to add or delete atoms - HADDOCK will take care of removing the irrelevant atoms and building the missing atoms automatically while generating the topology of the system.

 To introduce this modification:
 <a class="prompt prompt-info">Open the PDB file *e2a_1F3G.pdb* in your favorite text editor</a>
-<a class="prompt prompt-info">Find histidine with residue sequence number equal to 90</a>
+<a class="prompt prompt-info">Find the histidine with residue sequence number equal to 90</a>
-Remember that residue sequence number is the second integer value in the line starting with "ATOM".
-Check [this link](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/tutorials/pdbintro.html){:target="_blank"} for more info.
+Remember that residue sequence number is the second integer value in the coordinate lines (starting with "ATOM" or "HETATM").
+Check [this link](https://cupnet.net/pdb-format/){:target="_blank"} for more info.
 <a class="prompt prompt-info">Change this residue name to NEP</a>
 <a class="prompt prompt-info">Save the file under a new name, e.g. *e2aP_1F3G.pdb*</a>